-In a shallow dish, combine the flour, salt, and cayenne with a fork.
+In a shallow dish, combine the flour, salt, cayenne and curry powder with a fork.
 Place the chicken pieces in the flour mixture and toss with the fork to coat.

 Place a large Dutch oven or heavy-bottomed pot over medium-low heat.